 Notary Fees NY

-Notary fees have a maximum legal limitation that is set by each state and they vary between individual states.
+Notary fees have a maximum legal limit that is set by each state and they vary between individual states.
 The calculation of fees will change based on the type of notarization performed and the number of signers.
 It is very important to check with your state laws for additional guidelines.

 I happen to live in New York, so that is where my expertise on the subject lies.
 Many states have a similar fee structure, or at least similar ways of determining pricing.
 Here is a great chart of notary fees by state from the NNA.
+Read more about notary fees NY.

 How much can a Notary Public charge in New York state?

 Compared to other states, the maximum fee in New York state is relatively low.
+Here are the notary fees NY.

 - For Acknowledgements and Jurats, the maximum fee is $2.00 each per signer plus $2.00 for each sworn witness on an Acknowledgement.

-- For Oaths and Affirmations the fee is $2.00 each.
+- For Oaths and Affirmations, the fee is $2.00 each.

 - For Proofs, the fee is $2.00 plus $2.00 for each sworn witness.